-- Speed: A small, new but very important ranking factor (because it effects user experience), the speed your website loads will determine where it ranks.
-Because the loading speed effects user happiness so much, Google now uses it as a ranking factor.
+- Speed: A small, new but very important ranking factor (because it affects user experience), the speed your website loads will determine where it ranks.
+Because the loading speed affects user happiness so much, Google now uses it as a ranking factor.

 - Consistent Growth/Activity: As with any marketing tactic, a consistent and ongoing effort to maintain, and expand the content available on your site will help your rank improve.
 Users like updated websites, and so do Google and Microsoft.
 Publishing a ton of SEO optimized copy once-a-year will not benefit as much as a slow, and regular publishing schedule.